- Bedbugs are small, oval insects that feed on humans or animals by sucking their blood.

 - Bedbugs do not fly or jump.

 - Bedbugs are pests that can live anywhere in the home.
 They can live in cracks in furniture or in any type of textile, including upholstered furniture.
-They are most common in beds, including the mattress, box springs, and bed frames.
+They are most common in beds, including the mattress, ensemble bases, and bed frames.

 - Bedbugs are most active at night which is why they are commonly refer to as Night Ninjas.
 They may bite any exposed areas of skin while an individual is sleeping.
 Common locations for bedbug bites are the face, neck, hands, and arms.